RobHolme/PowerTools/ReadMe.md

 ## Start-TCPListener
 ### DESCRIPTION
 Starts a TCP listener.
 The listener will stop once a connection has been made from a client.
 By default the port will be closed after the TCP handshake is completed.
 If the -WaitForData parameter is supplied the command will wait unit the client closes the connection instead.
+Used to test TCP connectivity requirements before installing application listeners etc.
 ### SYNTAX
 ```PowerShell
 Start-TCPListener [-Port] <int> [[-WaitForData]] [<CommonParameters>]